-Once a student is registered for a class and it has been confirmed through his/her advising appointment, he/she is not allowed to drop or withdraw from a class without contacting the E/MC Coordinator and receiving approval from his/her high school.
+Once students are registered for a class and it has been confirmed through their advising appointments, they are not allowed to drop or withdraw from a class without contacting the E/MC Coordinator and receiving approval.
 Any drop that occurs after the period for 100% refund (typically first 5 days of semester) is considered a withdrawal and will incur the cost of tuition, fees and books for the class.
-Any student withdrawing from a class will be placed on E/MC academic intervention.
+Students withdrawing from a class will be placed on E/MC academic intervention.